-In response to the criticism - voiced especially in the United States, following the FCC's proposal for a diversity index - that reducing pluralism to quantitative measurements fails to account for the complexities of the media landscape and substitutes mechanical devices for serious analysis of media power, 18 the MPM has endeavoured to:
+In response to the criticism - voiced especially in the United States, following the FCC's proposal for a diversity index - that reducing pluralism to quantitative measurements fails to account for the complexities of the media landscape and substitutes mechanical devices for serious analysis of media power, 18 the MPM endeavours to:

-- combine quantitative and qualitative indicators in order to account for the various aspects of media pluralism; - take a holistic approach, not only measuring ownership and concentration, but also other restrictive forces, and to furthermore examine not only external pluralism but to look at aspects of internal pluralism as well; - leave scope for qualitative analysis of MPM results while ensuring that indicators provide the most objective basis possible.
+- combine quantitative and qualitative indicators in order to account for the various aspects of media pluralism, which - in mature democracies - encompass not only political, but also cultural and geographical dimensions. - take a holistic approach, not only measuring ownership and concentration, but also other restrictive forces, and to furthermore examine not only external pluralism but to look at aspects of internal pluralism as well; - leave scope for qualitative analysis of MPM results while ensuring that indicators provide the most objective basis possible.

 Finally, it is important to stress the evolving character of the MPM, which has deliberately been developed to be sufficiently flexible so as to allow for regular updates and adjustments.
 Such adjustments may be necessitated by, firstly, economic and technological evolutions which are further described in Chapter 3, and secondly, new solutions to normative dilemmas.
-To that end, a mechanism for such updating is suggested in Chapter 8.
+To that end, a mechanism for such updating is suggested in Chapter 9.